FransBouma/Massive/README.markdown

 Massive is a Single File Database Lover.
 It's Better Than Chocolate.
 No Really.
 ===============================================================================

+Massive was started by [Rob Conery] and [has been transfered](https://twitter.com/robconery/status/573139252487323648) to Frans Bouma on March 4th, 2015.

+Below is the original contents of this file, written by Rob Conery.

 I'm sharing this with the world because we need another way to access data - don't you think?
 Truthfully - I wanted to see if I could flex the C# 4 stuff and run up data access with a single file.
 I used to have this down to 350 lines, but you also needed to reference WebMatrix.Data.
 Now you don't - this is ready to roll